mdabrowski1990/uds/docs/source/pages/knowledge_base/service.rst

 reportFirstTestFailedDTC (0x0B)
 '''''''''''''''''''''''''''''''
-The client can request for a first reported DTC since the last :ref:`Clearing Diagnostic Information <knowledge-base-service-clear-diagnostic-information>`.
+This sub-function can be used by the client to request the first DTC that failed a test since the last :ref:`Clearing Diagnostic Information <knowledge-base-service-clear-diagnostic-information>`.

 +----------------------------------------------+-------------+-----------+--------------------------------+---------+